KrishJani/Landmine-risk-prediction/reland-backend/DEPLOYMENT.md

-# Deployment Guide for RELand Backend
+# RELand Backend - Local Development Guide

-This guide explains how to deploy the RELand backend with background job processing for model training.
+This guide explains how to run the RELand backend locally with background job processing for model training.

 ## Architecture